-Find out about the Bank’s proposed role in a new retail payments supervision framework—and how you can get involved.
+Learn about the Bank’s role in supervising payment service providers, next steps and how you can get involved.

 - providing and maintaining a payment account for transferring funds electronically

 - holding funds until the end user withdraws or transfers them through an electronic funds transfer

 - initiating an electronic funds transfer as requested by an end user

 - authorizing or transmitting instructions about an electronic funds transfer

 These entities may have a place of business in Canada or perform retail payment activities for an end user in Canada.

 The Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) will continue to regulate money service businesses in relation to anti-money laundering and counter terrorism financing.
 However, a money service business could also be supervised by the Bank as a payment service provider to manage operational risk and safeguard end-user funds.